locomotion-classification/locomotion-classification.github.io/README.md

 Characterization of human movement and understanding of corresponding muscle coordination over various locmotion modes and terrain conditions is crucial for determining human movement strategies in environments more prevalent to community ambulation.
 Biomechanical data captured during locomotion, such as, Electromyography (EMG) signals, can be used to anticipate transitions from one mode to another.
 Moreover, combination of multiple sensor data has the possibility to assist in data-driven model development for locomotion intent recognition using Machine Learning (ML) to greatly accelerate such tasks.

 ## 2 Problem Definition
-The [public dataset](http://www.epic.gatech.edu/opensource-biomechanics-camargo-et-al/) for the project has been acquired by EPIC Lab at Georgia Tech.
-The dataset contains 3-dimensional biomechanical and wearable sensor data (EMG - 11 muscles, Goniometer (GON) - 3 body parts, Inertial Measurement Unit (IMU) - 4 body parts) along with the kinematic and kinetic profiles of joint biomechanics (as a function of gait phase) from right side of the body of 22 young and able-bodied adults for 5 locomotion modes (e.g. level-ground or treadmill walking, stair-ascent, stair-descent, ramp-ascent and ramp-descent), multiple terrain conidtions for each mode (walking speed, stair height, and ramp inclination) and multiple trials [1].
+The dataset contains 3-dimensional biomechanical and wearable sensor data (EMG - 11 muscles, Goniometer (GON) - 3 body parts, Inertial Measurement Unit (IMU) - 4 body parts) along with the kinematic and kinetic profiles of joint biomechanics (as a function of gait phase) from right side of the body of 22 young and able-bodied adults for various locomotion modes (e.g. level-ground or treadmill walking, stair-ascent, stair-descent, ramp-ascent and ramp-descent), multiple terrain conidtions for each mode (walking speed, stair height, and ramp inclination) and multiple trials [1].

 <p align="center">
   <img src="Project_Description.png" class="img-responsive" alt="Project">